Representation review

 In a 12-2 vote, Waikato regional councillors adopted the proposed change to the Waihou constituency.
 Approximately 2400 people from the Thames-Coromandel constituency will be incorporated into the Waihou constituency ready for the 2025 local government elections.

-The opportunity for submitters to appeal on the final proposal closed on Friday, 6 September 2024.
+The opportunity for submitters to appeal on the final proposal closed on Friday, 6 September 2024, and no appeals were received.